Blue (2009 film): Plot

-An opening sequence shows a famous ship, Lady in Blue, sinking in a storm and the captain emerging alone on the seashore.
+The film opens with a ship named Lady in Blue sinking in a storm, with its captain emerging alone on the shore.

-Aarav runs a successful fishing company called Blue Fisheries in the Bahamas.
-Sagar works as a diver for Aarav's company.
+In the present day, Aarav runs a fishing company, Blue Fisheries, in the Bahamas, where Sagar works as a diver.
 Sagar plans to marry his girlfriend Mona.
-Sagar's younger brother Sam meets Nikki, a female biker who actually works for underworld gangster Gulshan in Bangkok.
-Sam defeats Gulshan in a bike race and asks Nikki out for dinner.
-Gulshan asks Sam to work for him, but Sam refuses unless there's a large sum of money involved.
+Meanwhile, Sagar's younger brother Sam encounters Nikki, a biker who secretly works for gangster Gulshan in Bangkok.
+After defeating Gulshan in a bike race, Sam is offered a job, which he accepts for a promised payment of $50,000.
+However, the situation escalates, leading to a loss of $50 million for Gulshan.